cechandler/dissertation-paper/dissertation/diss-outline.md

       - new technical innovations

 ### Part One: Historical Context
+- Reason for this chatper

+From *Flowersongs* (1973) program note:

+\singlespacing

+> I cannot help but carry with me to this day the ideas from my early works.
+For example, there are clear links in this work from the 8th Prelude from *10 Preludes* and to *Canon 2a* from *Schnee* from 2008.
+This work is written for the wonderful ensemble recherche and it was meeting them that made me consider making a version of *Flowersongs* for flute, oboe and clarinet.

+\doublespacing

 - Composers who have taken breaks:
     - Arnold Schoenberg
     - Franco Donatoni